zealtv/notebook/NEXTECH QC3868/index.md

 var sim_type=0;
 var sim_iccid="";
 ```
 The variable linda_is_sleping is pretty odd.
-Seaching the string does not throw any thing up on google.
+Searching the string does not throw anything up on google.
 Nor Github.
 Weird.

 FOUND THE STREAM